-Asset Manager will be independently managed by officers and/or managing directors of the Asset Manager that will spend a significant portion of their time at Asset Manager, but that may also provide services to the Investment Adviser.
-Compensation and expenses for such officers will be allocated among Asset Manager and the Investment Adviser.
-Asset Manager will also have overlap of some investment personnel with the Investment Adviser in accordance with staffing arrangements.
+Asset Manager will be independently managed by officers and/or managing directors of the Asset Manager that will spend a significant portion of their time at Asset Manager, but that may also provide services to the External Investment Adviser.
+Compensation and expenses for such officers will be allocated among Asset Manager and the External Investment Adviser based on the time that each person spends working for the Asset Manager and the External Investment Adviser.
+Asset Manager will also have overlap of some investment personnel with the External Investment Adviser in accordance with staffing arrangements.
+Asset Manager will have at least one senior investment professional who is dedicated to Asset Manager, who, along with Mr. Lazar, will comprise the investment committee of Asset Manager and will make investment decisions for the Funds.
+The members of the investment committee will also be officers of Asset Manager.
+Asset Manager will have a board of directors initially comprised of three directors, the members of the investment committee and Mr. Maher.

-In accordance with Sections 203 and 203A of the Advisers Act, Asset Manager will be required to be registered with the Commission as an investment adviser under the Advisers Act once it has \$25 million in assets under management.
-Asset Manager will take appropriate steps to ensure that it is registered as an investment adviser with the Commission prior to such time that Asset Manager has \$25 million in assets under management.
+In accordance with Sections 203 and 203A of the Advisers Act, Applicants expect that Asset Manager will be required to be registered with the Commission as an investment adviser in the near future based on its assets under management.